openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 These three parameters will allow the developer to, second-by-second, tailor the difficulty of the game to the individual playing it.

 Let's start with our testApp.
-There are a few things we definitely know we’ll want classes for, so make corresponding .h and .cpp files for `Player`, `Bullet`, `Life`, `Enemy`, and `LevelController`.
+There are a few things we definitely know we'll want classes for, so make corresponding .h and .cpp files for `Player`, `Bullet`, `Life`, `Enemy`, and `LevelController`.
 Remember to `#include` `ofMain.h` in each of those classes, and to include the .h file of each of those classes in `testApp.h`.

 ###Gamestates

 First let's create the basic structure of our game.
 Games typically have at least three parts: a start screen, the game itself, and an end screen.
-We need to keep track of which section of the game we’re in, which we’ll do using a variable called a game state.
+We need to keep track of which section of the game we're in, which we'll do using a variable called a game state.
 In this example, our game state variable is a string, and the three parts of our game are “start”, “game”, and “end”.
 Let’s add a score and a player at this point as well.
 ```
 string game_state;
 int score;
 Player player_1;
 ```

-We'll then divide up testApp’s `update()` and `draw()` loops between those game states:
+We'll then divide up testApp's `update()` and `draw()` loops between those game states:

 ```
 //--------------------------------------------------------------